Liberal Party (Norway): History

 Venstre climbed over the threshold with 5.2% in the 2013 elections and entered into coalition talks with the Conservative, Christian Democratic, and Progress parties.
 Venstre and the Christian Democrats decided not to enter the new Solberg Cabinet, thus leaving it without a parliamentary majority, but made a confidence and supply agreement with it.

-Winning 8 seats in the 2017 elections, Venstre entered into new talks with the Conservative and Progress Party coalition, and joined the coalition in January 2018 with three cabinet posts; Ola Elvestuen became Minister of Climate and Environment, Iselin Nybø Minister of Research and Higher Education, while party leader Trine Skei Grande became Minister of Culture.
+Winning eight seats in the 2017 elections, Venstre entered into new talks with the Conservative and Progress Party coalition, and joined the coalition in January 2018 with three cabinet posts; Ola Elvestuen became Minister of Climate and Environment, Iselin Nybø Minister of Research and Higher Education, while party leader Trine Skei Grande became Minister of Culture.

 Ideology

-The party is regarded as liberal, social-liberal, classical liberal and centrist.
-The party advocates personal freedom under the pre-condition of an active state.
+The party is regarded as liberal, social-liberal, and centrist or centre-right.
+The party advocates civil liberties under the pre-condition of an active state.
 Since the 1970s, the party has maintained a green liberal position, which was an important part of the party profile when it came back to parliament in the 1990s.
 The Liberal Party was rated the second best party after the Green Party by the environmentalist organisation Framtiden i våre hender.
 The party is also a strong supporter of multiculturalism, increased labour immigration to Norway, and relaxed integration measures.

 Through its history, it has taken part in both centre-right and pure centrist coalition governments.
 From 2001 to 2005, it was in a centre-right coalition government with the Conservative Party and Christian Democratic Party; since the 2005 general election, the party has been in opposition.
 More recently the party has been a proponent of a blue–green alliance in Norwegian politics, with Venstre constituting the green part.

 In the last few election campaigns, Venstre's main focus has been on environmental issues, education, small-business and social issues.
 Venstre advocates higher taxes on activities that damage the environment.
-Some other issues Venstre advocate are increased labour immigration, abolition of the Church of Norway as the state church, abolishing the wealth and inheritance taxes, and more power to local authorities (kommuner).
+Some other positions advocated by Venstre are increased labour immigration, abolition of the Church of Norway as the state church, abolishing the wealth and inheritance taxes, and more power to local authorities (kommuner).

 At the national convention in 2005, Venstre decided with a margin of only five votes to still oppose Norway joining the European Union, albeit weakly, while still advocating that Norway remain part of the European Economic Area.
 In 2020, however, a majority at the national convention voted for Venstre to support EU membership for Norway.
 Thus, the official stance of Venstre is now in support of Norwegian membership of the European Union.
 Regardless, the party retains the position that the question of potential Norwegian EU membership should only be decided by a national referendum, similar to referendums held in 1972 and 1994.
 Venstre additionally supports the replacement of the monarchy with a republican form of government.

 In 2007, Venstre became the first Norwegian party to advocate legalizing sharing of copyrighted digital material.